ellisp/ellisp.github.io/_posts/2016-05-29-standard-deviation-confidence-intervals.md

 ![sd-bias-summ](/img/0042-sd-bias-summary.svg)

-There's a slight bias to under-estimation for smaller sample sizes, but by the time sample size is 200 or higher the estimator on average gets it pretty much right.
+There's a slight bias to under-estimation for smaller sample sizes (six percent isn't that much in the scheme of things), but by the time sample size is 800 or higher the estimator on average gets it pretty much right.

 It's the coverage of the bootstrapped confidence intervals that is disappointing however.
 Here's a repeat of that graphic I started the post with:
 ![coverage](/img/0042-sd-ci-coverage.svg)

-Basically, when you have a really complex mixed and dirty variable like this one (New Zealand weekly income from survey data), not until you have a sample size 10,000 do your bootstrapped confidence intervals start to have the coverage that is planned for them.
+Basically, when you have a really complex mixed and dirty variable like this one (New Zealand weekly income from survey data), not until you have a sample size of 20,000 or so do your bootstrapped confidence intervals start to have the coverage that is planned for them.

 What's going on here?
 Well, the bootstrap depends on you taking many re-samples with replacements from your original sample, in the hope that doing this mimics the behaviour of taking many samples from the whole population which isn't possible for reasons of expense or logistics.
 For this to work, the original sample has to sufficiently resemble the whole population that the resamples from the sample behave similarly to samples from the population.
 There's no straightforward definition of "sufficiently resemble" that I know of, but what we're seeing here is that until the sample size is really quite moderately large, for a statistic like standard deviation for a moderately complex population distribution, the sample does not "sufficiently resemble" the population for the bootstrap to work as advertised.